koculu/ZoneTree/docs/durability/backups.md

 Return `false` when the store already has the segment file.
 Return `true` when ZoneTree should upload the file through `UploadSegmentFileAsync`.

+When `MaxConcurrentFileTransfers` is greater than `1`, segment file operations may run concurrently for the same generation.
+Custom stores should make `UseSegmentAsync` and `UploadSegmentFileAsync` safe for that call pattern, or users should configure `MaxConcurrentFileTransfers = 1`.

 Restore uses the matching read-side abstraction:

 ```csharp